Lori Wick

-Lori Wick is an author of Christian Romance novels.
+Lori Wick is an American author of Christian Romance novels.
 She writes a combination of historical and contemporary inspirational romance novels.
 Many of her books are published by Harvest House.

-Awards and honors

 Wick won the 2005 Christian Retailing's Best—Women's Fiction, and INSPY listed her as one of the "Authors who Brought Inspirational Fiction into the 21st Century."
 She is a four-time finalist for the ECPA Gold Medallion Award.

-Personal life
+According to Encyclopedia of Contemporary Christian Fiction: From C.S.
+Lewis to Left Behind, "[Wick] clearly believes that marriage is the ideal condition and that the family is not complete without children."

 Wick lives in Wisconsin with her husband and three children.